Orbenson/Taitenic_Data_Club/README.md

 SELECT SUM(Survived) / 889.0 FROM titanic;
 ```

 2-3.
 What's the difference between dividing by 889 and dividing by 889.0?
 What do you think is causing this?
-(Hint: Users of Python 2 might be particularly aware of this issue.)
+(Hint: Users of Python 3.8 might be particularly aware of this issue.)

 2-4.
 Run this command and compare your results to those you got from 2-2.
 ```sql
 SELECT AVG(Survived) FROM titanic;
 ```

 3-1.
-What was the survival rate of men?
+What was the survival rate of men in the Pclass 1?

 3-2.
-What was the survival rate of women?
+What was the survival rate of women in Pclass 1?

 4. What was the survival rate for each `Pclass`?